Christian Bethancourt Player Props: Rays vs. Royals

 Royals Pitching Rankings

-- The Royals' 5.10 team ERA ranks 28th among all league pitching staffs.
+- The Royals have the 28th-ranked team ERA across all league pitching staffs (5.19).

-- Royals pitchers combine to rank 20th in baseball in home runs given up (88 total, 1.2 per game).
+- Royals pitchers combine to rank 19th in baseball in home runs allowed (89 total, 1.2 per game).

-- The right-hander last pitched on Sunday against the Los Angeles Angels, when he went five innings, allowing four earned runs while giving up eight hits.
+- His last time out was on Monday against the Detroit Tigers, when the righty tossed six innings, surrendering three earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.